West High School (Sioux City, Iowa): Athletics and arts

 In 1999, the boys' basketball team won the Class 4A State Championship.

-From 2007-2011, the West High School jazz band competed for state jazz championship at the Iowa Jazz Championships in Des Moines, IA.
+From 2007 to 2011, the West High School jazz band competed for state jazz championship at the Iowa Jazz Championships in Des Moines, IA.
 They received 7th place in Class 4A in 2007.
 In 2015, the West High School Marching Band earned 1st place in class 2A at the Quad State Marching Competition in Vermillion.
 They also won Best Music, Best Color guard, and Best Visual Design.

 As of 2009, the West High dance squad has entered in 136 competition routines at the Iowa Contest and has placed 1st 104 times, 2nd 24 times, 3rd 7 times, and 4th 1 time.